filakhtov/gentoo-use-docs/net-libs/gnutls.md

 This flag should only be enabled if there is a need to use a non-English language.

-### openpgp
-Pass the `--enable-openpgp-authentication` option to the configure script.
-Use the `GnuPG` library to provide support for limited OpenPGP key authentication.
-This functionality has been deprecated and is no longer made available since version 3.0.6.
-The reason is that, supporting alternative authentication methods, when X.509 and PKIX were new on the Internet and not well established, seemed like a good idea, in today’s Internet X.509 is unquestionably the main container for certificates.

-This flag should be disabled as this feature is deprecated.

 ### openssl
 Pass the `--enable-openssl-compatibility` option to the configure script.
 Build and install the `gnutls-openssl` library - a compatibility layer with the OpenSSL library.
 This compatibility layer is not complete and it is not intended to completely re-implement the OpenSSL API with GnuTLS.
 It only provides limited source-level compatibility.